 Carry pepper spray and a personal security alarm (noisemaker or screamer) raised and ready, in full view.
-Predators can see that you're alert and prepared, so will likely leave you alone.
-(Or, if you're within 50 feet or so of your car, keep your finger on your car key’s emergency button to sound your horn alarm to attract attention and scare off a predator).
+Predators can see that you're alert and prepared, so more likely will leave you alone.
+(Or, if you're within 50 feet or so of your car, keep your finger on your car key’s emergency button to sound your horn alarm to attract attention and hopefully scare off a predator).

-Also, beware of Good Samaritans (just one example of many thousands):
+Also, beware of Good Samaritans (here's one example of many thousands):

 Mr. Porter is very lucky he wasn't harmed – see kidnapping.